sakx7/mathcompuni/README.md

 - This part includes my worked solutions, which I have compiled using **LaTeX**.
 I opted for LaTeX to ensure clean and organized mathematical expressions.

 ### Part B
-- This part is all about MATLAB code.
+- This part is about MATLAB code.
 I will be submitting well-commented code with relevant screenshots of the command window and graphs.
-  - The key here is that **all graph formatting is done purely via MATLAB code**.
+  - all graph formatting is done purely via MATLAB code.
-  - Additionally, the programs will be designed to ensure user-friendly input and neatly formatted output.
+  - the programs will be designed to ensure user-friendly input and neatly formatted output.

 ---